tjheslin1/sunday-arcana-recruitment/doc.md

 The Dungeon Master's Tools chapter of
 [Tasha's Cauldron of Everything](https://www.dndbeyond.com/sources/tcoe/dungeon-masters-tools#CreatingaSidekick) has the full guide on creating a sidekick.
-Below is a rough and quick guide to creating a sidekick of each type.
+Below is a rough and quick guide to creating each type of sidekick.

 ## Expert

-Start with the statistics of a [_**Scout**_](https://www.dndbeyond.com/monsters/scout), removing _**Keen Hearing and Sight**_ and _**Multiattack**_, with hit points equal to 11 (2d8 + 2),
+Start with the statistics of a [_**Scout**_](https://www.dndbeyond.com/monsters/scout), removing _**Keen Hearing and Sight**_ and _**Multiattack**_.

-and keeping their physical and mental attributes unchanged or rolling new statistics (3d6 per attribute).
+Keep their physical and mental attributes unchanged or roll new statistics (3d6 per attribute).
 Choose an appropriate Humanoid type and alignment.

+As a 1st-level sidekick, their hit points should be 1d8 (or 1d6 for a Small character) + their constitution modifier (minumum 1).

-As a 1st-level Expert, gain saving throw, skill, weapon and armour proficiencies according to [Bonus Proficienies (TCoE)](https://www.dndbeyond.com/sources/tcoe/dungeon-masters-tools#BonusProficiencies).
+As a 1st-level Expert, they gain saving throw, skill, weapon and armour proficiencies according to [Bonus Proficienies (TCoE)](https://www.dndbeyond.com/sources/tcoe/dungeon-masters-tools#BonusProficiencies).

-The Expert has the [_**Helpful**_](https://www.dndbeyond.com/sources/tcoe/dungeon-masters-tools#Helpful) feature.
+The Expert has the 1st-level [_**Helpful**_](https://www.dndbeyond.com/sources/tcoe/dungeon-masters-tools#Helpful) feature.

 ## Spellcaster

-Start with the statistics of an [_**Acolyte**_](https://www.dndbeyond.com/monsters/acolyte), keeping their physical and mental attributes unchanged or rolling new statistics (3d6 per attribute).
+Start with the statistics of an [_**Acolyte**_](https://www.dndbeyond.com/monsters/acolyte).

+Keep their physical and mental attributes unchanged or rolling new statistics (3d6 per attribute).
 Choose an appropriate Humanoid type and alignment.

-As a 1st-level Spellcaster, gain saving throw, skill, weapon and armour proficiencies according to [Bonus Proficienies (TCoE)](https://www.dndbeyond.com/sources/tcoe/dungeon-masters-tools#BonusProficiencies1).
+As a 1st-level Spellcaster, they gain saving throw, skill, weapon and armour proficiencies according to [Bonus Proficienies (TCoE)](https://www.dndbeyond.com/sources/tcoe/dungeon-masters-tools#BonusProficiencies1).

-The Spellcaster's known spells are replaced by those from a class list, in the [Spellcasting Table (TCoE)](https://www.dndbeyond.com/sources/tcoe/dungeon-masters-tools#SpellcastingTable) dependant on the chosen _Role_: Mage, Healer or Prodigy, as is the spellcasting ability.
+Decide the Spellcaster's _Role_: Mage, Healer or Prodigy, and choose the Spellcaster's known spells from an appropriate class list, detailed in in the [Spellcasting Table (TCoE)](https://www.dndbeyond.com/sources/tcoe/dungeon-masters-tools#SpellcastingTable).

 ## Warrior

-Start with the statistics of a [_**Hobgoblin**_](https://www.dndbeyond.com/monsters/hobgoblin), removing _**Darkvision**_ and _**Martial Advantage**_, and keeping their physical and mental attributes unchanged or rolling new statistics (3d6 per attribute).
+Start with the statistics of a [_**Hobgoblin**_](https://www.dndbeyond.com/monsters/hobgoblin), removing _**Darkvision**_ and _**Martial Advantage**_.

+Keep their physical and mental attributes unchanged or rolling new statistics (3d6 per attribute).
 Choose an appropriate Humanoid type and alignment.

-As a 1st-level Warrior, gain saving throw, skill, weapon and armour proficiencies according to [Bonus Proficienies (TCoE)](https://www.dndbeyond.com/sources/tcoe/dungeon-masters-tools#BonusProficiencies2).
+As a 1st-level Warrior, they gain saving throw, skill, weapon and armour proficiencies according to [Bonus Proficienies (TCoE)](https://www.dndbeyond.com/sources/tcoe/dungeon-masters-tools#BonusProficiencies2).

 Choose a Martial Role: Attack or Defender.

-<div style='margin-top:200px'></div>

 > #### Warrior Example: _Amafrey_
 > Amafrey starts with the statistic of a Hobgoblin.
 Her statistics re-rolled to: 9,13,9,18,9,9.